 I stalked through the house, grumbling as usual.
 I glanced at my watch and realized we were going to be late.
 We still had to pick up Prometheus.
 I roared internally at the thought.
 If Atë hadn’t just pulled a disappearing act, I would let her go to the baby shower without me.
-But, if I was honest with myself, I didn’t like the idea of Pro and Atë going alone together.
+But, if I were honest with myself, I didn’t like the idea of Pro and Atë going alone together.
 I didn’t trust him, especially since they spent an evening together.
 Neither one of them seemed to care about the rules put before her.

 “Are you ready to hit the road?”
 I yelled down the hall to Atë.
 “We’re going to be late!”

 I hastily grabbed some newspaper to wrap the gift I purchased for the baby shower.
-I thought baby showers were just for women, but I guess times have changed.
+I thought baby showers were just for women, but I guess times had changed.
 It would seem everyone gets involved now.
 Whatever.
 Eros promised there would be alcohol.
-I sucked at wrapping gifts, probably one reason why I don’t give them out too often.
+I sucked at wrapping gifts, probably one reason why I didn’t give them out too often.
 I held up the messily wrapped present and shrugged.
 It would have to do.

 “Atë!
 Did you hear me?”

 I could hear her yell from down the hall.
 “Well, whose fault is that?
 Someone,” she let out an exaggerated fake cough before adding, “you, didn’t even tell me about the invitation.
 I found it on the table.”